ionic-team/ionic-docs/versioned_docs/version-v5/react/your-first-app.md

 In Ionic React, icons are imported individually from `ionicons/icons` and set to the icon prop.
 :::

-That’s just the start of all the cool things we can do with Ionic.
+That’s only the beginning of all of the cool things we can do with Ionic.
 Up next, implement camera taking functionality on the web, then build it for iOS and Android.